 —Alysia Abbott, author of Fairyland: A Memoir of My Father

 A New York Times bestseller!

-In Why We Can’t Sleep, Calhoun opens up the cultural and political contexts of Gen X’s predicament and offers solutions for how to pull oneself out of the abyss—and keep the next generation of women from falling in.
+Exploring her cohort's experience as the generation raised to “have it all,” Calhoun found women who were exhausted, terrified about money, under-employed, and overwhelmed.
+Instead of their issues being heard, they were told instead to lean in, take “me-time,” or make a chore chart.
+In Why We Can’t Sleep, Calhoun opens up the cultural and political contexts of Gen X’s predicament.
 The result is reassuring, empowering, and essential reading for all middle-aged women, and anyone who hopes to understand them.More About Why We Can't Sleep

 “This is the book of our generation.
 Ada Calhoun brilliantly encapsulates the struggle and confusion that is the Gen X woman’s experience in middle age.
 And by placing this condition into the context of the generations coming before and after, she makes sense of how it is that we’re so surprised that we have failed at having it all.
 Heavily researched, expertly paced, and seamlessly woven together, Why We Can’t Sleep provides an ‘aha’ moment that at once validates our experience and establishes a sense of community and hope.”